 Registration begins at 8:55am, pupils arriving after this time will be marked as present but arriving late.
 (L) School doors are open from 8:45am to 8:55am and pupils can enter the school at any point between these times; doors will close promptly at 8:55am.
-The register will close at 9:25am pupils arriving after the close of register will be recorded as late after registration(U), this will not be authorised and will count as an absence for that school session.
+The register will close at 9:25am pupils arriving after the close of register will be recorded as late after registration (U), this will not be authorised and will count as an absence for that school session.

 On arrival after 8:55am, parents/carers must immediately bring pupils to the school office to ensure that we can be responsible for their health and safety whilst they are in school.
-At this time parents/carers will be expected to sign the Late Book, giving a reason for their child's late arrival at school.
+At this time the office will complete the Late Book, giving a reason for the child's late arrival at school.